val-town/vt/README.md

 Commands:

-  clone     [valUri] [cloneDir] [branchName]           - Clone a val town val
+  clone     [valUri] [targetDir] [branchName]      - Clone a Val
-  push                                                     - Push local changes to a val town val
+  push                                             - Push local changes to a Val
-  pull                                                     - Pull the latest changes for a val town val
+  pull                                             - Pull the latest changes for the current Val
   status                                           - Show the working tree status
   branch                                           - List or delete branches
   checkout  [existingBranchName]                   - Check out a different branch
-  watch                                                    - Watch for changes and automatically sync with Val Town browse                                                   - Open a val in a web browser
+  watch                                            - Watch for changes and automatically sync with Val Town browse                                           - Open a Val's main page in a web browser
-  create    <valName> [targetDir]                      - Create a new Val Town val
+  create    <valName> [targetDir]                  - Create a new Val
-  remix     <fromvalUri> [newvalName] [targetDir]  - Remix a Val Town val
+  remix     <fromvalUri> [newvalName] [targetDir]  - Remix a Val
   config                                           - Manage vt configuration
-  delete                                                   - Delete a Val Town val
+  delete                                           - Delete the current Val
-  list                                                     - List all your Val Town vals
+  list                                             - List all your Vals
 ```

 ## Installation